 Conversely, your smartphone can be a great tool when some good old-fashioned face time isn’t possible.
-Whether it be a romantic message, or a funny joke you’d like to share – let your partner know you’re in their thoughts.
+Whether it be a romantic message or a funny joke you’d like to share – let your partner know you’re in their thoughts.

 Similarly, asking about their day and finding out about their day-to-day life can help deepen emotional and romantic connections.
-There are a multitude of instant messaging and social media apps you can use, so keeping in touch has never been easier or faster.
+There is a multitude of instant messaging and social media apps you can use, so keeping in touch has never been easier or faster.

 Include the whole family

 Family date nights are a great way of spending quality time with the whole family.
 Whether it’s a fun weekend outing or a games night at home, the key is to set aside time for each other, without any distractions.